 Use a debit card if you're trying to control your spending.

 It is much easier to track how much money is going in and out on a debit card—chances are, you know how much is in your account and how much you're allowed to spend.
 If you're not careful, a credit card can enable impulse buying because it gives you access to money you don't have.
-You can quickly fall into credit card debt and lose money on high interest rates and late payment fees if you don't manage your spending properly.
+You can quickly fall into credit card debt and lose money on high-interest rates and late payment fees if you don't manage your spending properly.
 If you're more prone to mindlessly swiping your credit card online or in person, stick to using your debit card.

-"Treat your debit card like cash," says Jamilah N. McCluney, financial advisor and specialist at Black Wealth Financial.
+"Treat your debit card like cash," says Jamilah N. McCluney, financial advisor and strategist at Black Wealth Financial.
 "Do you have the money in your checking account readily available to cover your purchase?
 If so, swipe away."

 You could also get a charge card, a type of credit card where you have to pay your statement in full every month—this is more similar to a debit card, and will help you stick to spending within your means while helping you build credit.

 This one might seem obvious, but use your debit card to withdraw cash—again, make sure you're aware of your surroundings at the ATM or go to an ATM in a bank to ensure your information is safe.
 You can use a credit card to withdraw cash, but it requires a cash advance—"a kind of transaction that often comes with fees as well as a high-interest rate," says Lowery.
 You could also use your debit card at the grocery store and get cash back that way if you can't get to an ATM.

 A credit card is safer to use for online shopping.